MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Style.md

 author: jswymer
 ---
 # Style Guide
+This article offers a variety of stylistic definitions that are used through out Dynamics 365 "Tenerife", which you can apply to your control add-ins to create an experience that complements Dynamics 365 "Tenerife".

+## Introduction
 Control add-ins for Dynamics 365 "Tenerife" extend a business solution by surfacing contextual functionality alongside business data.
 Control add-ins empower users to get more done without costly context switching, no matter which device they access Dynamics 365 from.
 Typical uses of control add-ins include unique data visualizations, surfacing controls from a third party service, or displaying related content from another data source.

 Apart from the functionality, an important part of creating a control add-in is making sure the control add-in looks good and blends seamlessly into Dynamics 365 "Tenerife".
 To achieve this, you should follow these basic principles: